 Bozo thought about killing himself in a variety of ways, which turned into his own internal amusement – the ways in which one can cease to exist can be creative, painful ways, but funny, nonetheless.
 His suicide would come as a romantic gesture to his friends in Paris, dying tragically over the wall of the bridge into the Seine, hitting his head on a 16th century brick.
 However, two days later, Bozo returned to England.

 The Irishman, called Patrick, was old and slow, however he was very funny.
 He made Bozo laugh almost all the time.
-He reminded Bozo a little bit of the boy, in the way he seemed innocent and naïve but Patrick had lived in more countries than Bozo had.
-He’d experienced a life that made Bozo want to write a book about him, and he wondered why no one knew of him.
+He reminded Bozo a little bit of the boy, in the way he seemed innocent and naïve, but Patrick had lived in more countries than Bozo had.
+He’d experienced a life that made Bozo want to write a book about him.

 I spent six months in America, Patrick said.
 In New York.
 I met this girl called Dara.
 She was a singer.
 I met her in this club where I was working as a bartender and she was up on stage singing these songs with this band beside her.
 Fell in love with her, you know?
 Asked her to marry me after two weeks, haha.
 She said yes and I asked my friend who was a priest to marry us and he did it, haha.